 The Diagnostic Imaging Dataset (DID) is a collection of detailed information about diagnostic imaging tests, such as x-rays and MRI scans, taken from NHS providers' radiological information systems.
 The DID includes information on imaging tests carried out from 1 April 2012 on NHS patients in England.
 It does not include the images that are produced as a result of these tests.
 The DID captures information about referral source and patient type, details of the test (type of test and body site), plus items about waiting times for each diagnostic imaging event, from time of test request through to time of reporting.
 The DID enables analysis of demographic and geographic variation in access to different test types and different providers.

-The DID is routinely linked to Hospital Episode Statistics (HES) through NHS Digital.
+The DID is routinely linked to Hospital Episode Statistics (HES) through NHS England.
 This existing HES DID dataset has now been linked to CPRD primary care data enabling users to analyse patient care pathways.
 Access to HES DID data is subject to prior approval.

 The latest release of HES DID data covers the period April 2012 to October 2020.